nushsagura1-dev/buyv_kotlin/README.md

 - For conditional overlays/login, use top-level `remember { mutableStateOf(...) }` as the sole
   control for overlays.
 - Use fallback/error visuals for all video/image loads for best UX!
+- **Monitor notification permissions** and gracefully handle permission denials on Android 13+

 ## 🏗️ Architecture & Technology Stack